gobacktest/gobacktest/README.md

 4. PortfolioHandler - generates orders and manages profit & loss
     + (RiskHandler) - manages the risk allocation of a portfolio
 5. ExecutionHandler - sends orders to the broker and receives the “fills” or signals that the stock has been bought or sold
+6. EventHandler - the different types of events, which travel through this system - data event, signal event, order event and fill event

+---

 ## infrastructure

-An overviev of the infrastructure of a complete backtesting and trading environment
+An overviev of the infrastructure of a complete backtesting and trading environment.
+Taken from the production roadmap of [QuantRocket](https://www.quantrocket.com/#product-roadmap).

 - General
     + API gateway